TrystanLea/blog/pages/en/hydro.md

-## title: Exploring Community Energy Supply, Matching Supply and Demand
+## title: Exploring Community Energy, Matching Supply and Demand, part 1
 ### published: 2019-3-21

 Now that we have more than one year of half hourly generation data from both the Bethesda and Llanberis run of the river hydro generators, its a good point to assess how well hydro generation matches local electricity demand and how the combination of different technologies including: solar, wind, storage and backup AD gas turbines can provide a zero carbon electricity supply that matches demand at all times.